neelthepatel8/seafood-delivery/README.md

 6. A webpage should pop up in your browser
 7.  if not, navigate to "http://localhost:8501" in your browser
 8. To stop running the app, from the same terminal, hit `Control` + `C`
-9. Note that your localhost is still connecting to our remote hosted db instead of your local db from our dump file
+9. Note that your localhost is still connecting to our remote hosted db instead of your local db from our dump file.
+If you need to connect to the local db from dump, replace info in step 4 with your local credentials.

 Libraries & Software Needed: <br>
 No installation needed for accessing our deployed sites.
 For building and running locally: